andrewqian2001/phase2/phase2/readme.txt

 UNDOING ONGOING TRADES:
 An admin can decide to undo an ongoing trade.
 This removes the trade and returns the items back to their original holders.

+INFILTRADE:
+An admin can search for traders and then "infiltrade" an account.
+This lets them take control of a user and do all the actions the user could normally be able to do.
+This gives admin a greater ability to control user actions.